UplandsDynamic/simple-photo-management/devel/updating.md

 ## Deploy

+*Ensure following commands are run on ADC (rather than local), otherwise paths will have to be modified*

 - After updates complete, run the deploy.sh script to copy changes over to correct locations in the DOCKER directory
  - Then, commit changes to git & push to the adc git repository
  - Then, change to the DOCKER directory and:
    - Make any changes to README if necessary
    - Run `upgrade-docker-images.sh` to build the new images & push to the local Docker repo
-   - Push DOCKER directory changes to Github, both server (master) & frontend
+   - Push DOCKER directory changes to Github
    - Pull new images for the app running in production & build the new containers & restart the apps.

-## Issues

-- If running into a problem upgrading py3exiv2, try symlinking the liboost_python-py3(x).so files, e.g.: `ln -s /usr/lib/x86_64-linux-gnu/libboost_python-py36.so /usr/lib/libboost_python36.so`